 Socrates was one of the great Greek philosophers.
 He lived around 400 BC.
-He is seen as the founder of the practise of rational debates.
+He is seen as the founder of the practice of rational debates.
 A rational debate is a discussion between two or more people holding different views who wish to establish the truth with the use of reasoned arguments.
 Socrates saw truth as the highest value and he thought that it could be found through reason and logic in discussions.
 Many people believe that rational debate is the best way to decide about which course of action needs to be taken.
 Many people also believe that they are right, so that a rational debate will prove them right.
 That’s why it isn’t easy to have rational debates.

 In his famous dialogues Socrates acted as if he was ignorant.
 If you are willing to concede that you are ignorant then you may be willing to learn.
 Socrates was willing to teach this willingness to learn.
 Willingness to learn is the key to progress.
 The Scientific Revolution took off after European scientists came to accept their ignorance.
 This happened after European sailors discovered America, a continent they didn’t know of.
 European scientists started to ask themselves what more they didn’t know of.
 And so they began to investigate anything they could think of.
 After 500 years science has completely altered the way we live.